SAT Reading and Writing Practice: Free Drills by Question Type

 What question types are on the Digital SAT Reading and Writing section?

 Questions fall into four content domains.
-Across the full section, Information and Ideas accounts for roughly 12–14 questions (main ideas, supporting details, inferences, and command of evidence).
-Craft and Structure accounts for roughly 13–15 questions (vocabulary in context, text structure and purpose, and cross-text connections).
-Expression of Ideas accounts for roughly 8–12 questions (rhetorical synthesis and transitions).
-Standard English Conventions accounts for roughly 11–15 questions covering grammar, punctuation, and sentence structure — verb tense, pronoun agreement, modifier placement, semicolons, colons, and dashes.
+Information and Ideas accounts for roughly 12–14 questions across main ideas, supporting details, inferences, and command of evidence.
+Craft and Structure covers vocabulary in context, text structure and purpose, and cross-text connections, with roughly 13–15 questions.
+Roughly 8–12 questions fall under Expression of Ideas (rhetorical synthesis and transitions).
+The remaining 11–15 questions test Standard English Conventions: grammar, punctuation, and sentence structure, including verb tense, pronoun agreement, modifier placement, semicolons, colons, and dashes.

 Is the Digital SAT Reading and Writing section adaptive?

 Yes.
 Your performance on Module 1 determines whether you receive the easier or harder version of Module 2.
-Students who do well on Module 1 get the harder Module 2 — and that’s what you want.
+Students who do well on Module 1 get the harder Module 2, which is what you want.
 The easier Module 2 carries a score ceiling, meaning strong performance on it can only take you so far.
 If a high Reading & Writing score is your goal, you need to earn the harder module.

 How is the SAT Reading and Writing section scored?

 The Reading & Writing section is scored on a scale of 200–800.
 There is no penalty for wrong answers, so you should always guess if you’re unsure.
-Harder questions generally contribute more to your score under the SAT’s adaptive scoring model, which is why strong Module 1 performance matters so much — it doesn’t just determine Module 2 difficulty, it determines your score ceiling.
+Harder questions generally contribute more to your score under the SAT’s adaptive scoring model, which is why strong Module 1 performance matters so much: beyond determining Module 2 difficulty, it sets your score ceiling.

 How do I improve my SAT Reading and Writing score?

-The most effective changes are strategic, not just practice-volume.
-Form your own answer before looking at the choices — wrong answers on this section are written to sound right, and evaluating options before you’ve thought through the passage is how students get talked into them.
+The most effective changes are strategic rather than just adding more practice volume.
+Form your own answer before looking at the choices, since wrong answers on this section are written to sound right and evaluating options before you’ve thought through the passage is how students get talked into them.
 Read actively rather than passively: ask what the author’s main point is, what function each sentence serves, and what relationship exists between ideas.
-Review every mistake to understand the pattern behind it, not just the correct answer.
-Targeted practice by question type — using drills organized by skill — is more efficient than full-length test practice alone, especially early in prep.
+Review every mistake carefully, looking for the pattern behind it rather than just confirming the correct answer.
+Targeted practice by question type, using drills organized by skill, is more efficient than full-length test practice alone, especially early in prep.